 Egiategia is the story of a winegrower from the South-West who takes the codes of winemaking to...

 Domaine de la Caillabère

 Nestled in the heart of the Pyrenean Piedmont, a wine-growing region since Gallo-Roman times, it is the...

 Established since 1987 at the Domaine de Maillac in the Tarn et Garonne, Roland and Ulrike...

 Having made a career in the environment, Laurent Russac preferred to return to his environment...

 Sud-Ouest, Pacherenc du Vic-Bilh,Madiran,Côtes de Gascogne

-The estate is located on a rare terroir, the tawny sands, renowned for the production of Armagnac, we are the first to produce wine there.
-Our vines cover 17 hectares on bright clay soils.
+The estate is located on a rare terroir: the tawny sands, famous for the production of Armagnac.
+We are the first to produce wine there.
+Our vines cover 17 hectares on clay and light soils.
 Our vines are grown in two appellations: the Landes terroirs which constitute the identity of the wines and the Côtes de Gascogne.
-The grape varieties worked are...Lire plus Learn more
+The grape varieties worked are.....Lire plus Learn more